 Apparently this issue is a little deeper than I first thought.
 I searched for verses that referred to blessing or praising people, and I learned some interesting things.

 For instance, David wrote the entire 72nd Psalm in praise of his son Solomon, and he said,

-“May his name endure forever;
+“His name shall endure forever;

-may it continue as long as the sun.
+His name shall continue as long as the sun.